QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 Diversification reduces risk, as expected.

-But there is a hidden assumption here: the variance is of returns is finite.
+But there is a hidden assumption here: the variance of returns is finite.

 If the distribution is heavy-tailed and the variance is infinite, then this logic is incorrect.